josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 Language drifts from ironic to visceral, from collective chant to personal fixation.
 Each phase of the harassment corresponds to a pulse of unprocessed emotion.

-*I’ve scrolled through those threads at two in the morning and felt the rhythm of it—how the posts speed up when the hatred starts to sound like excitement, how the group performs disgust but their syntax leaks desire.*
+*I’ve scrolled through those threads at two in the morning and felt the rhythm of it — how the posts speed up when the hatred starts to sound like excitement, how the group performs disgust but their syntax leaks desire.*

 This is why ridicule should never be mistaken for spontaneity.
 It is ritual.